What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 The best leaders recognize the need to meet the needs of both customers and employees.
 They are ready to listen and discuss any problem.
 They understand that happy people work much more efficiently.

-7. Spread their influence not only on subordinates
+7. Extend their influence not only to subordinates

-Of course, every company has its own hierarchy, but talented leaders have ways of influencing those who are on the same level with them or are located at higher levels of the career ladder.
-In many cases, this has to do with the ability to communicate, manage expectations, and seek help when needed.
+Of course, every company has its own hierarchy, but talented managers have ways of influencing those who are at the same level as them or are located at higher levels of the career ladder.
+In many cases, this involves being able to communicate, manage expectations, and ask for help when needed.

 8. Appreciate others

-Each of us needs support and positive evaluation.
-The best leaders understand the importance of contributing to a common cause.
+Each of us needs support and positive assessment.
+The best leaders understand the value of their contributions.
 This does not mean that they provide their employees with numerous bonuses or special privileges.
 They just never forget to show them their respect and recognition.

 9. Always honest

 There is nothing worse than broken promises.
 A leader who always keeps his word deserves to be called one of the best.
-Trust is an integral part of the relationship between superiors and subordinates.
+Trust is an integral component of the relationship between a boss and a subordinate.

-All the great leaders I have met have had a genuine interest in their work.
-They literally breathed it and strove to fulfill their duties at the highest level.
-And at the same time, they always found time for their personal lives.
-They knew the importance of giving enough time to the family.
+All the great leaders I have met have a genuine passion for their work.
+They literally breathed it and strived to perform their duties at the highest level.
+And at the same time, they always found time for their personal life.
+They knew how important it was to devote enough time to family.
 And they inspired their employees by personal example.

-Surely there are other personal qualities inherent in good leaders.
-The 10 most important ones are listed above.
+Surely there are other personal qualities that are characteristic of good leaders.
+Above are the 10 most important ones.
 Perhaps you would like to add to my list.
-Have you ever worked with a manager who had one or more of these qualities?
+Have you had experience working with a leader who has one or more of these qualities?
 Please share this in the comments.

 Bernard Marr, linkedin.com